Cognitive Development: Moral Education for Ages Twelve to Fifteen Years

 • Explore how rights and duties of citizens varies between nations.

-• Explore who decides what the rights and duties of citizens are.
+• Explore and explain who decides the rights and duties of citizens.

-• Explore these ideas in relation to being a citizen of the adolescent community.
+• Explore and apply these ideas to being a citizen of the adolescent community.

 • Agriculture (plant & animal)